 5. Regulatory approvals and trial registration

-This trial will be submitted to the Health Ministry Screening Committee at the Indian Council for Medical Research for their approval, and registered with Clinical Trials Registry-India and ClinicalTrials.gov.
-We will apply for ethical approvals from each participating hospital, The George Institute for Global Health in India and the Swedish Ethical Review Authority.
+This trial will be submitted to the Health Ministry Screening Committee at the Indian Council for Medical Research for their approval.
+We will apply for ethical approvals from each participating hospital, The George Institute for Global Health in India and the Swedish Ethical Review Authority. , The trials will be registered with Clinical Trials Registry-India and ClinicalTrials.gov.

 6. Trial design and procedures